DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 <img width="1000" height="352" src='./images/loadbalancer.png'/>

-Entering inside the Ingress details, you should get an *HEALTHY* state on all backends.
+In the Ingress details, you should get a *HEALTHY* state on all backends.
-This panel is also providing some logs on the loadbalancer activity.
+This panel also provides some logs on the load balancer activity.
-When the Ingress is showing an OK status, all ODM services can be accessed.
+When the Ingress shows an OK status, all ODM services can be accessed.

 <img width="1000" height="517" src='./images/ingress_details.png'/>

 #### d.
 Create a Backend Configuration for the Decision Center Service

 Sticky session is needed for Decision Center.
-The browser contains a cookie identifying the user session that will be linked to a unique container.
+The browser contains a cookie which identifies the user session that is linked to a unique container.
-The ODM on K8s Helm chart has [clientIP](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-ipvs) for the Decision Center session affinity.
-Unfortunately, GKE doesn't use it automatically.
+The ODM on Kubernetes Helm chart has a [clientIP](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-ipvs) for the Decision Center session affinity.
+Unfortunately, GKE does not use it automatically.
-However, you will not encounter any issue until you scale up the Decision Center deployment.
+You will not encounter any issue until you scale up the Decision Center deployment.

-A configuration using [BackendConfig](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-features#session_affinity) is needed to manage it at the loadbalancer level.
+A configuration that uses [BackendConfig](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-features#session_affinity) is needed to manage session affinity at the load balancer level.

 - Create the [Decision Center Backend Config](decisioncenter-backendconfig.yaml):